 Fractional uncertainties, f, for elements are obtained by taking the root mean square of the preceding five years' collocated precisions (cp).
 These are listed in Table 3.

 Table 3.
-Fractional uncertainty for elemental species estimated from 2009-2014 collocated data.
+MDL floor and fractional uncertainty for elemental species estimated from 2009-2014 collocated data.